 Why Perth has more to offer than just Ashes cricket this winter

-From island getaways to white sand beaches and fine-dining restaurants, Perth has a bit of everything to offer cricket fans and more
+From island getaways to white sand beaches and fine-dining restaurants, Michael Jones discovers that this Australian city has plenty to offer cricket fans beyond the game

 “Kaya, nidja Wadjak Boodja” - Welcome to Whadjuk Country.